LinkedSoftwareDependencies/Components-Generator.js/README.md

 * `<package>`: the filepath to the directory of the package that your component is located in.
 It is important that you first used `npm install` in this package's directory to make sure all the dependencies can be found.
 * `<className>`: the name of the class that represents your component.
 Your class must be exported in the `index.ts` file of your package and this must be the name that the class was exported as.
 * `<level>`: the level of the logger.
 Options: `emerg, alert, crit, error, warning, notice, info, debug`.
 Defaults to `info`.
-* `--print`: if this flag is used, the output will be printed to console.
 * `<outputPath>`: if this is set and `--print` is not used, the output will be written to this file.
 If this is not set and `--print` is not used, the output will be written to a file in the `components` folder of the package.
+* `--print`: if this flag is used, the output will be printed to console.

 ### Enhancing an existing `.jsonld` file using the CLI tool

+This tool can aid during the development of components by analyzing an existing `.jsonld` file, filling in additional attributes and giving feedback about parameters that should be renamed, added or deleted.

 ```bash
 Enhances an existing .jsonld file and gives feedback about possible misconfigurations